GeoffPidcock/llmeme/README.md

 Pushed an improved version to modal - though some prompts like `Toddler is not impresssed with his dad's cooking` still fail.

 User now sees an error message when the prompt fails.

+### Third Sprint
+The focus of this sprint was
+- Evaluation and tests
+    - Identified a need for imroved logs (including test vs prod traffic)
+    - Tested for base template coverage (some templates are picked more often than others)
+    - Annotating hallucination, incomplete, relevant, surprising, clever, like it, for a baseline
+        - need to make it easier on the annotater
+        - baseline 11/28 memes "liked"

+It would be great to try this again with a different LLM - i.e. gemini 2 or grok 3